Blackwattle Bay ferry service

 The Blackwattle Bay ferry service, officially known as F10 Blackwattle Bay, is a commuter ferry service in Sydney, New South Wales.
 Part of the Sydney Ferries network, it is operated by Transdev Sydney Ferries.
-The service shuttles between Barangaroo and Blackwattle Bay, taking 17 minutes including one intermediate stop at Elizabeth Macarthur Bay's Pirrama Park Wharf.
+The service operates between Barangaroo and Blackwattle Bay with one intermediate stop at Pirrama Park, taking 17 minutes.

+History

-The service was initially introduced on 14 October 2019, as an on-demand service between four wharves, but was closed as a results of the COVID-19 pandemic.
-However it was reintroduced in November 2021 as a timetabled service while the Inner West Light Rail was closed.
+The service was initially introduced on 14 October 2019, as an on-demand service between four wharves, but was closed as a result of the COVID-19 pandemic.
+However, it was reintroduced in November 2021 as a timetabled service while the Inner West Light Rail was closed.
 In December 2022, the service was made permanent.